iamthejao/BayesianReconciliation/README.md

 * `synthCorrel` : correlation of the noise affecting the bottom time series.
 Applies only to the `synthetic` case; default: 0.5.
 For the `syntheticLarge` case, the covariance matrix of the noise is set as in the MinT paper (Wickramasuriya et al., 2019)

-* `testProbability` : frequency on which results are checked against MinT (mostly for debug). default: 0.0.

 * `savePredictions` : save predictions on prediction folder. default: TRUE

 * `saveSamples` : save samples on sample folder.
 It can be heavy according to sampleSize x hierarchy size. default: FALSE